A TRANSFORMATION THAT LASTS

 Train Local Influencers

-Respected people in the community are invited to become part of a Water Committee.
-The committee ensures the community’s investment lasts for generations by monitoring use, collecting user fees, and managing repairs.
+Respected leaders in the community are invited to become part of a Water Committee.
+The committee monitors proper use of the water point and collects user fees to store in a bank account for necessary maintenance and repairs.

 Communities provide 10-15% of the cost of the water source through labor, materials, or funds.
 Afterwards, the committee oversees monthly household payments to deposit in a savings account to pay for future well maintenance and repair.